Counterexamples in Involutions of Azumaya Algebras: Introduction

 \section{Introduction}

-Suppose $R$ is a commutative\benw{I removed ``unital" from the definition because I think rings having 1 by default these days.
-We can put it back if you like.}\uriyaf{That's fine.} ring in which $2$ is a unit, and $A$ is an Azumaya algebra of degree $n$ over $R$, i.e., a separable $R$-algebra with centre $Z(A) = R\cdot 1_A$.
+Suppose $R$ is a commutative ring in which $2$ is a unit, and $A$ is an Azumaya algebra of degree $n$ over $R$, i.e., a separable $R$-algebra with centre $Z(A) = R\cdot 1_A$.
 Suppose $\sigma : A \to A$ is an involution: an order-$2$ additive self-map that reverses the order of multiplication.
 Restricting $\sigma$ to the centre, we obtain an order-$2$ automorphism $\lambda :R \to R$.
 We also say that $\sigma$ is a \emph{$\lambda$-involution}.

 An isomorphism of algebras with involution $\phi: (A, \sigma) \to (B, \tau)$ is an isomorphism of algebras that is also compatible with the involution: $\phi(\sigma(a)) = \tau(\phi(a))$ for all $a \in A$.